 - The "Learn" Website: A companion site to the JTS website -- www.learn.jtsa.edu -- contains a trove of JTS-originated Jewish learning resources, including hundreds of parashah and holiday commentaries, videos of major lectures, podcasts of Library book talks, archival recordings of The Eternal Light radio program, Sound Bytes of Torah videos, and lessons taught by JTS faculty on video for public audiences.
 Every piece of content on the site is indexed, filterable, and searchable by numerous criteria (author, theme, series, parashah, holiday, etc.).

-- JTS Curricula: JTS is now in the process of creating complete courses-including videos, texts, teaching guides, and companion resources online-allowing congregational rabbis and other educators the opportunity to offer high level content that they have neither the time nor the expertise to produce on their own, and giving their congregants/students a JTS learning experience through materials that are excellent in both quality and presentation.
-The pilot course, to be produced in 2014-15, will be on Jewish Ethics.
+- JTS Curricula: JTS is now in the process of creating complete turn-key courses -- including videos, texts, teaching guides, and companion resources online -- allowing congregational rabbis and other educators the opportunity to offer high level content that they have neither the time nor the expertise to produce on their own, and giving their congregants/students a JTS learning experience through materials that are excellent in both quality and presentation.
+The pilot course, now in production, will be on Jewish Ethics.

-- Conservative Judaism Today and Tomorrow: Chancellor Eisen's new publication -- a series of essays articulating his vision for modern Judaism -- is now available as an e-book on Amazon.com, and supplementary online resources are currently in development.
-These materials will be used in several pilot congregations in Fall 2014 to facilitate study and discussion of what it means to live an engaged Jewish life in a Conservative context.
+- Conservative Judaism Today and Tomorrow: Chancellor Eisen's new publication -- a series of essays articulating his vision for modern Judaism -- is now available both as a hard copy and also as an e-book on Amazon.com.
+Supplementary online resources, available at no cost, have been created to facilitate study and discussion of what it means to live an engaged Jewish life in a Conservative context.

 - Webinars and Live Online Courses as described above, for rabbis and other professional and lay audiences.
 Customized online courses for synagogues and other learning groups are available.